GhanaNLP/GhanaLLM/README.md

 # GhanaLLM

-A community-driven project to experiment large language models fine-tuned for indigenous Ghanaian languages.
+A community-driven project for experimenting with large language models for indigenous Ghanaian languages.

 ## Overview